ThePat02/force-directed-graph-godot/README.md

 4. Connect the `FDGNode` nodes with `FDGSpring` nodes by setting the `node_start` and `node_end` properties of the `FDGSpring` nodes.
 5. After adding new Nodes or Springs, click the `Update Graph` button on the `ForceDirectedGraph` node to update the graph.

-> Warning you might have to **reload** your scene after adding new nodes to the graph, if `Update Graph` does not work.
+> Warning: You might have to **reload** your scene after adding new nodes to the graph, if `Update Graph` does not work.

 ### Nodes
 ![Alt text](addons/force_directed_graph/icons/ForceDirectedGraph.svg)